-- The UFI: - The VAT number used to generate the UFI - The internal formulation number used to generate the UFI; - The internal formulation code of this mixture, if different from the formulation number.
+- The UFI; - The VAT number used to generate the UFI - The internal formulation number used to generate the UFI; - The internal formulation code of this mixture, if different from the formulation number.

-As described in the user guide on "UFI generator application" 31 the UFI is generated on the basis of a company VAT number and on an internal formulation number.
+As described in the user guide on "UFI generator application" the UFI is normally generated on the basis of a company VAT number and on an internal formulation number.
 The latter needs to be a 9-digit number between 0 and 268435455 and therefore companies need to keep their own records/cross referencing and manage an internal mapping of their formulation codes with the internal formulation numbers.

-Normally companies identify their products with an internal code; it is highly unlikely that such internal codes can be used directly for the generation of the UFIs since the former often contain letters, special characters or more than 9 digits.
+- As an alternative to the use of the VAT number, the online tool can automatically assign a "company key" which is used by the same algorithm for the generation of the UFI. - Normally companies identify their products with an internal code; it is highly unlikely that such internal codes can be used directly for the generation of the UFIs since the former often contain letters, special characters or more than 9 digits.
 Therefore, if the company's internal coding system cannot be adapted to be used directly in the UFI tool, it is necessary to convert the original internal code and generate a new internal company formulation number based on which a UFI can be created.